forta-network/docs/docs/scanner-pools.md

 ![Stake Allocation Flow](delegated-staking/StakeAllocationFlow.png)

 !!! danger "Risk of shutting down the pool"
-    After unallocating owner stake as the operator, if allocated owner stake does not satisfy `node_count × min_stake_per_scan_node`, the pool faces the risk of shutting down and will generate no rewards!
+    After unallocating owner stake as the operator, if the allocated owner stake does not satisfy `node_count × min_stake_per_scan_node`, the pool faces the risk of shutting down and will generate no rewards!
 Please take into account the warnings and your calculations before proceeding.

-    E.g. for a pool with two nodes, 4k FORT stake on the pool means that both of the nodes in the pool are non-operational until it can be topped up to 5k (`2500 × 2`) by the pool owner and allocation of owner stake is adjusted accordingly.
+    E.g. for a pool with two nodes, a 4k FORT stake on the pool means that both of the nodes in the pool are non-operational until it can be topped up to 5k (`2500 × 2`) by the pool owner and allocation of owner stake is adjusted accordingly.

 - In the Forta App navigate to “My Node Pools”